 Use

-Sulfluramid is the active ingredient in the manufacturing of ant baits for the control of leaf-cutting ants in ready-to-use formulations (3 g/kg).
+The amendment listing PFOS in Annex B to the Stockholm Convention, which entered into force on 26 August 2010, included acceptable purposes and specific exemptions for certain uses.
+Insect baits for control of leaf-cutting ants from Atta spp. and Acromyrmex spp. are listed as acceptable purpose for the production and use of PFOS, its salts and PFOSF.
+Insecticides for control of red imported fire ants (RIFA) and termites are listed as a specific exemption for the production and use of PFOS, its salts and PFOSF.

+Sulfluramid is formulated as granular baits which contain 0.3% sulfluramide, fruit pulp (usually from oranges) and plant-based fat/oil.Baits (small pellets).
 Sulfluramid is a PFOS precursor that was used in insecticides at a concentration of 0.01 -0.1 per cent at an annual volume of up to 17 tonnes (OECD, 2006).
+Pellets are applied on the ground.

-The amendment listing PFOS in Annex B to the Stockholm Convention, which entered into force on 26 August 2010, included specific exemptions for certain uses In 2015, sulfluramid was still registered in China for use as a pest control agent to control cockroaches, white ants and fire ants.
-In 2010, sulfluramid was registered in Brazil as an active ingredient for the production of bait to control leaf-cutting ants, as were fipronil and chlorpyrifos, which are considered to be more acutely toxic to humans and the environment than sulfluramid.
+In 2015, sulfluramid was still registered in China for use as a pest control agent to control cockroaches, white ants and fire ants.
+In 2010, sulfluramid was registered in Brazil as an active ingredient for the production of bait to control leaf-cutting ants.
+Use is also registered in Argentina, Belize, Bolivia, Ecuador, Mexico and Nicaragua; and use is reported in Antigua and Barbuda, Chile, Columbia, Dominican Republic, El Salvador, Guatemala, Honduras, Panama, Paraguay, Peru, Suriname and Uruguay, and in Federated States of Micronesia and French Polynesia (Watts, 2016, UNEP/POPS/POPRC.12/INF/15).
+In the EU, PFOS-related substances are not used in the manufacture of pesticides, and the US EPA cancelled the manufacturing use-registration of sulfluramid in May 2008 and all product registrations by 2012 (UNEP/POPS/POPRC.12/INF/15).

 Waste

-Wastes consisting of, containing or contaminated with PFOS and its related substances resulting from its use as a pesticide, can be found in:
+Wastes from PFOS related to pesticides can be found in:

-(a) Stockpiles of obsolete pesticides;
+(a) Stockpiles of obsolete pesticides, including granular ant baits;

 (b) Contaminated equipment such as shelves, spray pumps, hoses, personal protective materials and storage tanks;